GoogleCloudPlatform/serverless-spark-workshop/README.md

 | N | [Resources for Serverless Spark](https://spark.apache.org/docs/latest/) |

 ### Dont forget to
-Shut down/delete resources as needed.
+Shut down/delete resources when done

+### Contributions welcome

+Community contribution to improve the labs or new labs are very much appreciated.